feral-dot-io/protoc-gen-elmer/README.md

 - Enums have a zero field that acts as an embedded option.
 We might want to remove this for closed enums and rejecting the whole payload (losing compatibility).
 - Revert well-known types to erk/proto's "raw" interpretation

-code quality:
-- elmgen/Field is overloaded, needs to be an interface

 release checklist
 - Review README
 - examples folder